WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 ### Global Tables consistency

 As good as the _Global Tables_ feature of _DynamoDB_ might seem, We should only use it for "append-only" use-cases.
 In the end, the tables are regional, and the "global" part is the **asynchronous** replication between those tables.
+The **collisions are resolved in _last-writer-wins_ manner**.

 The biggest no-no when it comes to **atomic updates** is that the **transactions are not distributed**, meaning that you might have conflicts when someone performs operations on two tables in different regions at the same time.